-- A. Is rated - a.
-"Not Demonstrated" on any Standard on the Teacher Summary Rating Form; or - b.
-"Developing" on one or more Standards on the Teacher Summary Rating Form for two sequential years: and - B. Is not recommended for dismissal, demotion or nonrenewal.
+- A. Is rated - 1.
+"Not Demonstrated" on any Standard on the Teacher Summary/End-of-Year Rating Form; or - 2.
+"Developing" on one or more Standards on the Teacher Summary/End-of-Year Rating Form for two sequential years: and - B. Is not recommended for dismissal, demotion or nonrenewal.